 Smart processes can be introduced where required to become the digital glue between your ERP systems, including those from third parties.
 Smart processes enable a very flexible secure & compliant end to end design, including extensive data transformation for decision, support, controls and management activities.
 In other words, the detailed transformational handling of different chart of account structures, currencies, % share ownership, and segments for all required financial statements etc.

-So a process effectively goes from data collection (including RPA, if required for document onboarding that can be with or without AI), through all required data transformations / enrichments to contextual actionable reporting / visualisations +/or workflows @anywhere @anytime + API’s @anywhere to other applications or ecosystems (including the leverage of Open Banking API’s w/payments @anywhere) + simulations.
+So a process effectively goes from data collection (including RPA, if required for document onboarding that can be with or without AI), through all required data transformations / enrichments to contextual actionable reporting / visualizations +/or workflows @anywhere @anytime + API’s @anywhere to other applications or ecosystems (including the leverage of Open Banking API’s w/payments @anywhere) + simulations.
 The above is a bit of a mouthful for sure, but you get the gist regarding the flexibility, noting that the steps here are optional, and non-exhaustive.

-In essence these ERP systems at a higher level can be visualised as being apps + your applications + smart processes (digital glue) that are designed to securely and fully or partially automate your end to end business flows for both qualitative and quantitative business workflows with compliance.
+In essence these ERP systems at a higher level can be visualized as being apps + your applications + smart processes (digital glue) that are designed to securely and fully or partially automate your end to end business flows for both qualitative and quantitative business workflows with compliance.

 Some examples of their current and potential future use:-

 Rental Concession Scheme in Hong Kong.
 Modern day property management systems have Lease Management functionality options incorporated within them that both create and explode accounting entries over the life of the lease (same functionality is available to corporates) .
 Any successful lessee : lessor negotiation can be reflected in the back office over the life of the lease with very reduced effort.